The Beauty of Distortion: How Imperfection Creates Meaning

 The Ensō: A Zen Reminder That Wholeness Is Imperfect

-• In Japanese Zen painting, artists begin their work by drawing a single brush-stroke circle called an ensō.
-It is drawn once.
-It is never corrected.
+• In Japanese Zen painting, artists start by drawing a single brush-stroke circle called an ensō.
+They draw it once and never correct it.
+(Ensō Circle (written Ensō) and Enso meaning in Zen | The complete guide, 2018)

 • *This Blog’s image is an ensō